- April 15, 2021: Updated navigation for the SPM Application.

 - Understand and monitor the security posture of the parent and subsidiaries of your organization.

 - Recognize how subsidiaries affect the security rating of the parent.
-Refer to How are security ratings calculated for parent and SPM Subsidiary companies?
+Refer to How are Bitsight Security Ratings calculated within parent-subsidiary relationships?

 The Subsidiaries page (formerly known as “Enterprise Performance”) is a heatmap that shows a 6 or 12-month progression of the security performance of your subsidiaries that you are subscribed to.